-- Apple Trees
+Apple Trees

-This year we are offering five species of locally sourced varieties.
+This year we are offering three species of locally sourced varieties local to Vermont as well as one domestic variety.
 According to the East Hill Tree Farm catalogue, "Apples thrive in Vermont.
 You need at least two different varieties for pollination; however, apples are common enough in Vermont that you can often get away with planting one if a neighbor has a few trees.
 Wild trees or crab apples growing nearby can also serve as pollinators.
 More pollen often means more and larger fruit.
 Full size trees should be planted 25-35 feet apart."